 - the littleness of ignorant ***** women

-- of her time. she engaged the society of
+- of her time. she enjoyed the society of

 - cultivated men. she enjoyed arguing